Karla Donehew-Perez, violin

 We are the Catalyst.

-Hailed by the New York Times at their Carnegie Hall debut as “invariably energetic and finely burnished…playing with earthy vigor,” Catalyst Quartet is comprised of top Laureates and alumni of the internationally acclaimed Sphinx Competition with the 2015 winner of the Seoul International Music Competition.
-Known for “rhythmic energy, polyphonic clarity and tight ensemble-playing,” the ensemble has toured throughout the United States and abroad, including sold-out performances at the Kennedy Center in Washington DC, at Chicago’s Harris Theater, Miami’s New World Center and Stern Auditorium at Carnegie Hall.
+Hailed by the New York Times at their Carnegie Hall debut as “invariably energetic and finely burnished…playing with earthy vigor,” the Grammy Award-winning Catalyst Quartet is comprised of top Laureates and alumni of the internationally acclaimed Sphinx Competition.
+Known for “rhythmic energy, polyphonic clarity and tight ensemble-playing,” the ensemble has toured throughout the United States and abroad, including sold-out performances at the Kennedy Center in Washington DC, at Chicago’s Harris Theater, Miami’s New World Center and Stern Auditorium at Carnegie Hall in New York.
+They have been guest soloists with the St. Paul Chamber Orchestra, the Sphinx Virtuosi, and the Orquesta Filharmonica de Bogota, and will appear in the coming season with the New Haven Symphony.

-Catalyst Quartet has held concert residencies at the University of Michigan, University of Washington, Rice University, Houston’s Society for the Performing Arts, Cincinnati College-Conservatory of Music and Pennsylvania State University.
-International residencies where they perform and teach master classes have included the In Harmony Project in England, the University of South Africa, and the Teatro de Bellas Arts in Cali, Colombia.
+Catalyst Quartet has given concert residencies at the University of Michigan, University of Washington, Rice University, Houston’s Society for the Performing Arts, Cincinnati College-Conservatory of Music and Pennsylvania State University.
+International residencies where they perform and teach master classes have included the University of South Africa, England’s In Harmony Project, and the Teatro de Bellas Artes in Cali, Colombia.
+Their residency in Havana, Cuba for the Cuban American Youth Orchestra in January 2019, was the first by an American string quartet since the revolution.

-Catalyst Quartet has been invited to guest artist at important music festivals, Mainly Mozart in San Diego, the Great Lakes Chamber Music Festival, Sitka Music Festival, Juneau Jazz and Classics, Strings Music Festival and the Grand Canyon Music Festival.
-In 2014 they opened the Festival del Sole in Napa with Joshua Bell and also participated in England’s Aldeburgh Music Foundation’s String Quartet Residency with two performances in Jubilee Hall.
-Recent seasons have brought international touring in Mexico and Colombia, and expanded U.S. tours in Virginia, Minnesota, Hawaii and California.
-Catalyst’s New York City presence has included concerts on the café series at the Metropolitan Museum of Art, at Columbia University’s Miller Theatre, for Schneider Concerts at the The New School. and six concerts with Grammy Award-winning jazz vocalist Cécile McLorin Salvant at Jazz at Lincoln Center.
+Catalyst Quartet has been invited as guest artist at important music festivals, including the Virginia Arts Festival, Maverick Concerts, Mainly Mozart in San Diego, the Great Lakes Chamber Music Festival, Sitka Music Festival, Juneau Jazz and Classics, Strings Music Festival, the Vail International Dance Festival, and the Grand Canyon Music Festival where they appear annually.
+They opened the Festival del Sole in Napa, California with Joshua Bell in 2014 and participated that year in England’s Aldeburgh Music Foundation String Quartet Residency with two performances in Jubilee Hall.
+Recent seasons have brought international engagements in Mexico, Argentina, Colombia and Puerto Rico, and expanded tours throughout the United States.
+The ensemble’s New York City presence has included at Lincoln Center, the Metropolitan Museum of Art, City Center, at Columbia University’s Miller Theatre, for Schneider Concerts at The New School, and their own series: CQ@Howl launched in 2018.
+Following six concerts with jazz vocalist Cécile McLorin Salvant for Jazz at Lincoln Center, the subsequent recording won the 2018 Grammy Award for Best Jazz Vocal Album.

 Founded by the Sphinx Organization, the Catalyst Quartet combines a serious commitment to diversity and education with a passion for contemporary works.
-In October 2016 the members will complete their sixth national tour as principal players and featured ensemble with the Sphinx Virtuosi.
-Catalyst Quartet members also serve as principal faculty at the Sphinx Performance Academy at Oberlin College and Roosevelt University.
+In 2016 the Quartet completed their sixth national tour as principal players and featured ensemble with the Sphinx Virtuosi.
+Catalyst Quartet members serve as principal faculty at the Sphinx Performance Academy at The Cleveland Institute of Music and Curtis Institute of Music.

-Additional information with links to audio and video performances can be found on their homepage: www.catalystquartet.com
+Additional information with links to audio and video performances can be found on the homepage:www.catalystquartet.com

 Karla Donehew-Perez, Violin, was born in Puerto Rico and began playing the violin at age three.
 At twelve, Karla moved with her family to California where she continued her studies with Anne Crowden, director and founder of The Crowden School.
 Karla completed her Bachelors and Masters degrees at the Cleveland Institute of Music, studying performance with violin teachers Paul Kantor, David Cerone, and William Preucil.
 She was a member of the WO-MEN String Quartet at CIM, which received several awards and performed for the Kennedy Center and the Cleveland Chamber Music Society.
 Karla has collaborated in chamber music with Frederica von Stade, Gary Karr, and members of the Guarneri, Juilliard and Takacs Quartets, among others.
 She has performed as a soloist with the Berkeley Symphony, Sacramento Philharmonic, San Francisco Chamber Orchestra, Oakland East Bay Symphony, Sphinx Symphony Orchestra, Sphinx Chamber Orchestra and the New World Symphony.
 She has been guest concertmaster at the Tucson Symphony and spent two years as a fellow at the New World Symphony, often as concertmaster or principal second violin.
 Karla performs on a violin made in 2013 by renowned German luthier Stefan Peter Grenier, supported in part by a Sphinx MPower Artist Grant, and a fine violin bow by Victor Fetique on generous loan from the Rachel Elizabeth Barton Foundation.